gvellut/jncep/README.md

 #### Events feed

-If you have a lot of followed series and update sufficiently often, the flag `--force-events` can be used.
+If you have a lot of followed series, the flag `--use-events` can be used.
 In that case, the `update` command will first check the events feed provided by J-Novel Club: It includes all the part releases and can be used to know which series will need to be downloaded.
 With this flag, the tool saves time by not checking all the series individually.

 #### Environment variables

-The `update` subcommands has the additional environment variable:
+The `update` subcommand has the additional environment variable:
-- JNCEP_FORCE_EVENTS
+- JNCEP_USE_EVENTS

 It should have a value like `1` if set.